-Between 1996 and 2003 the Ariane 5 Generic launcher has made 16 launches from Europe's Spaceport.
-Depending on the payload, the configuration of the upper part of the launcher has been adapted for each launch to ensure the optimum accommodation of single, dual or, for Flight 162 on 27 September 2003, a triple payload.
+Between 1996 and 2003 the Ariane 5 Generic launcher made 16 launches from Europe's Spaceport.
+Depending on the payload, the configuration of the upper part of the launcher was adapted for each launch to ensure the optimum accommodation of single, dual or, for Flight 162 on 27 September 2003, a triple payload.

 Apart from the initial qualification flight which ended in failure 39 s after liftoff, and the 10th flight where a problem with the storable propellant stage (EPS) placed one satellite in an unrecoverable orbit, the Ariane 5 Generic launcher has demonstrated its robustness and reliability.

 To improve the performance of the initial Ariane 5 version and to respond to evolution in market demand, a set of small but important changes were introduced on a limited number of launchers.
 Launchers with these modifications were referred to as the Ariane 5 Generic Plus.

 - introduction of the lighter P2001 nozzle on the EAP boosters